CS1951V-Hypertext-Seminar/CS1951V-Website/README.md

 # CS1951V

-Hypertext: The Web Was Not the Beginning and the Web Is Not the End
+Hypertext/Hypermedia: The Web Was Not the Beginning and the Web Is Not the End